frankie-yanfeng/HAM10K/README.md

 3.  nv & bcc, nv & df and nv & mel, etc are relatively difficult to be differentiated.

 4. Even with the boost of data augmentation, the minorities are still in poor performance, which may be explained by lacking of variety amd model memory.

+## Experiment 3 and Result Analysis
+Based on the effort spent on experiment 1 and 2, in experimet 3, I intend to find some lost cost solutions to agily try models at scale in terms of time.

+So, I recall one of the project did before - [tensorflow official example on image classifier retraining](https://www.tensorflow.org/hub/tutorials/image_retraining#other_architectures), with this scaffold, I can try each model from the [tensorflow hub](https://tfhub.dev/s?module-type=image-feature-vector) very easily.